vascocosta/gcp/2023/README.md

 ### Description

-Write a program that takes a list of **strings** corresponding to simple two-argument addition, subtraction, multiplication and division operations with infix operator as input and outputs the results.
+Write a program that takes a list of **strings** corresponding to simple two-argument addition, subtraction, multiplication and division operations with infix operator as input and outputs a list of **floats** with the results.

 #### Examples